How to write a Master of Social Work (MSW) Personal Statement: with Examples

 Now that you understand what social work is and how it differs from other helping professions, you should be better able to articulate why you want to pursue social work.

-As I mentioned, most schools of social work are looking for a discussion of your experiences, and a discussion of a social problem.
+As I mentioned, most schools of social work are looking for a discussion of your experiences and a discussion of a social problem.
 When writing a personal statement, there should be some cohesion between your experiences, your goals, and the social problem you discuss.
-If you worked with kids and studied child psychology, it would make sense that you want to pursue a Masters degree so that you can help kids in a more meaningful way and explain how a Master’s degree can help you achieve that goal.
-If you stated that your goal is to work in the gerontology field and you discuss a social problem that your goal is to work with kids, this will create some confusion for the reader.
+If you worked with kids and studied child psychology, it would make sense that you want to pursue a Master’s degree so that you can help kids in a more meaningful way and explain how a Master’s degree can help you achieve that goal.
+If you state that your goal is to work in the gerontology field and you discuss a social problem that your goal is to work with kids, this will create some confusion for the reader.

 Now, I’m not saying that you have to stay in the same niche that you have experience with when writing your personal statement, I’m just saying that there should be some rationale about your goals.